Elaki1/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 File 1-strncat.c is a function that concatenates two strings that will use at most n bytes from src.
 File 2-strncpy.c is a function that copies a string.
 File 3-strcmp.c is a function that compares two strings.
+File 4-re _array.c a function that reverses the content of an array of integers.